livreQ/meta-sgld/README.md

 The code was written to run in Python 3.6 or in a more recent version.

-## Run expierement on Synthetic data
+## Run experiment on Synthetic data

 ```
 python src/main/toy_exp/toy.py